microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraApplicationProxyApplicationConnectorGroup.md

 # Remove-EntraApplicationProxyApplicationConnectorGroup

-## SYNOPSIS
+## Synopsis
-The Remove-EntraApplicationProxyApplicationConnectorGroup cmdlet sets the connector group assigned for the specified application to 'Default' and removes the current assignment.
+the Remove-EntraApplicationProxyApplicationConnectorGroup cmdlet sets the connector group assigned for the specified application to 'Default' and removes the current assignment.

-## SYNTAX
+## Syntax

 ```powershell
 Remove-EntraApplicationProxyApplicationConnectorGroup